Sweet-Papa-Technologies/fofo-docs/example_docs/src/prompt.ts.md

-# src/prompt.ts
+# src/prompt.ts - fofo-docs

-**Summary:** The goal of the code is to provide metadata descriptions for various code elements including variables, types, interfaces, comments, imports, and exports.
-Additionally, it contains a function to guess the programming language based on the file path.
+**Summary:** The code provides a set of functions to generate prompts for different types of code objects (e.g., classes, functions, variables, types, interfaces, comments, imports, exports) and a function to determine the programming language based on the file path.

 - **File Location:** .//src/prompt.ts
 - **Language:** TypeScript